 As with many large grass roof projects, the materials were lifted up by crane using our speciality lifting equipment that is designed to lift rolls without using slings which can cause damage during the lift.

-Transforming your roof space into a safe green roof garden can provide you with a private area in an urban jungle.
-It creates a relaxing atmosphere so you can spend your evenings and weekends with friends and family simply enjoying the space and the views.
+Transforming your roof space into a safe green garden can provide you with a private area in an urban jungle.
+Artificial grass can create a relaxing atmosphere so you can spend your evenings and weekends with friends and family simply enjoying the space and the views.

 Grass roof space in work environments can also be developed to provide a calm area for staff breaks and summer meetings.
-The area could also be used as a smoking area (due to the new smoking regulations in the United Kingdom) as our sand filled range of LazyLawn artificial grasses conform to British Standards.
+The area could also be used as a smoking area, (due to the new smoking regulations in the United Kingdom) as our sand-filled LazyLawn range of LazyLawn conform to British Standards.

-Evergreens supply many surfaces suited for covering roof garden areas in a variety of colours and textures.
-Why not consider our Funky range of coloured artificial grass to create a fresh contemporary look to your terrace?
+Evergreens supply many surfaces suited for covering roof gardens in a variety of colours and textures.
+Why not consider our funky grass range to create a fresh contemporary look to your terrace?